ghc-proposals/ghc-proposals/proposals/0000-improved-ghc-development.rst

 - Unify the issue tracker and code review into phabricator

 - Move the Wiki someplace else.
-I don’t know if the wiki in phabricator is any good, I’ve never used it.
+Is the wiki in phabricator any good, maybe we should use it.
   However, finding something in the ghc wiki has been more hit and miss for me than anything else.
 The built in search almost never reveals what I’m looking for, and resorting to a search engine only sometimes helps me find what I’m looking for.
 (This might totally be my fault).

 - Reduce the number of Mailing lists.
-I’m supposedly not on the haskell ml; so I missed https://mail.haskell.org/pipermail/haskell/2016-September/024995.html, and only saw it due to https://twitter.com/ezyang/status/780134457101516800.
+Some people are supposedly not on the haskell ml; so they missed emails such as https://mail.haskell.org/pipermail/haskell/2016-September/024995.html, and only saw it due to https://twitter.com/ezyang/status/780134457101516800.
   Are our MLs really that high volume that we need so many?

-- I like the idea of trivial pull requests to be accepted on GH as well.
-And I don’t see it as a big hurdle to ask someone to please be so kind and submit the patch through phabricator if it’s more involved with a link to https://www.haskell.org/contributing (see above).
+- Allow trivial pull requests to be accepted on GH as well.
+It shouldn't be as a big hurdle to ask someone to please be so kind and submit the patch through phabricator if it’s more involved with a link to https://www.haskell.org/contributing (see above).